nike4613/BeatSaber-IPA-Reloaded/docs/articles/command-line.md

   > This overrides the config settings `Debug.ShowDebug` and `Debug.ShowCallSource`.
   >

+- `--trace`

+  > Enables trace level messages.
+By default, they do not ever enter the message queue, and thus cost almost nothing.
+  > When this or the config option is used, they are added and logged with the same rules as Debug messages.
+  >
+  > This overrides the config setting `Debug.ShowTrace`.
+  >

 - `--mono-debug`

   > Enables the built-in Mono soft debugger engine.